SAN FRANCISCO COMMUNITY COLLEGE DISTRICT

 (ii) Members of the Committee shall not engage in any employment, activity, or enterprise for compensation which is inconsistent, incompatible, in conflict with, or inimical to duties as a member of the Committee or with the duties, functions, or responsibilities of the Committee or the District.
 A member of the Committee shall not perform any work, service, or counsel for compensation where any part of his or her efforts will be subject to approval by any other officer, employee, board, or commission of the District’s Board of Trustees, except as permitted under Article 4.7.

 5.5 Appointment.
-Members of the Committee shall be appointed by the Board through the following process: (a) the District will advertise in the local newspapers, on its website, and in other customary forums, as well as solicit appropriate local groups for applications; (b) the Chancellor, or the Chancellor’s designee will review the applications; and (c) the Chancellor will make recommendations to the Board.
+Members of the Committee shall be appointed by the Board through the following process: (a) the District will advertise in the local newspapers, on its website, and in other customary forums, as well as solicit appropriate local groups, including the Board, for applications; (b) the Chancellor, or the Chancellor’s designee will review the applications; and (c) the Chancellor will submit copies of all applications, and all attached documents thereto to the Board and make recommendations to the Board.

 5.6 Removal; Vacancy.
 The Board may remove any Committee member for any reason, including failure to attend two consecutive Committee meetings without reasonable excuse or for failure to comply with the Committee Ethics Policy.
 Upon a member’s removal, his or her seat shall be declared vacant.
 The Board, in accordance with the established appointment process shall fill any vacancies on the Committee.
 The Board shall seek to fill vacancies within 90 days of the date of occurrence of a vacancy.

 5.7 Compensation.
 The Committee members shall not be compensated for their services.

-5.8 Authority of Members. (a) Committee members shall not have the authority to direct staff of the District; (b) individual members of the Committee retain the right to address the Board, either on behalf of the Committee or as an individual; (c) the Committee shall not establish subcommittees for any purpose; and (d) the Committee shall have the right to request and receive copies of any public records relating to projects funded by the Propositions.
+5.8 Authority of Members. (a) Committee members shall not have the authority to direct staff of the District; (b) individual members of the Committee retain the right to address the Board, either on behalf of the Committee or as an individual; (c) the Committee may establish subcommittees for any purpose; and (d) the Committee shall have the right to request and receive copies of any public records relating to projects funded by the Propositions.

 Section 6.
 Meetings of the Committee.